CORPORATE farmer Daybreak Cropping has bought Erregulla Plains in the Geraldton region of Western Australia.

 The sale price of the 22,192-hectare spread has been reported at $97.6 million, or $4399/ha, and lifts Daybreaks cropping portfolio to 75,000ha in total across New South Wales, Queensland, Victoria and WA.

 Erregulla Plains is a large-scale producer of winter crops including wheat, canola and lupins, and also runs livestock.

-Through Ray White agent Steve Vaughan, the property was sold via an expressions-of-interest and winds up three generations of Smart family ownership.
+Through Ray White agent Steve Vaughan, the property was sold via an expressions-of-interest campaign, and winds up three generations of Smart family ownership.

 South Australians Eric and Jean Smart settled on the property in the late 1940s, and their mixed-farming operation helped to pioneer the use of lupins, superphosphate and clover on sand-plain country in the region.